 When the family are tied together in an iCloud Family share it would be possible.
 However, users would always need the option of some sort of passcode override for times when it matters: like being on a long journey with the family where there's no Internet.
 Most of the world doesn't have Wi-Fi during flights, for instance, so without a code it wouldn't be possible to change Family Sharing settings.

-The easiest way to get iMessages on Windows is by following the instructions above: iPhone Backup Extractor gives you a fully-featured iMessage viewer for Windows.
-It'll let you see attachments, diagrams and messages on your Windows PC, just like you would on your iPhone.
+The easiest way to get iMessages on Windows is by creating a backup using iPhone Backup Extractor, which gives you a fully-featured iMessage viewer for Windows.
+It'll let you see attachments, diagrams, and messages on your Windows PC, just like you would on your iPhone.

-Make sure you're signed into the same iCloud account on the Mac as on the iPhone
+Make sure you're signed in to the same iCloud account on your Mac and iPhone

 Text Message Forwarding, and you'll see a list of the iMessage-compatible devices associated with your iCloud account.